ablestack/reactive-domain-objects/README.md

 This library is part of a collection of companion tools and libraries under the [AbleStack](https://github.com/ablestack) umbrella.
 All of these libraries share the common goal:

-> Help solo developers and small teams build big ideas rapidly and affordably
+> Helping small teams and solo-developers build big ideas rapidly and affordably

 To achieve these goals, the following principles are applied: